 - Surgery for people with a blockage to urine flow.

-Preventing or slowing down the progression of CKD
+Preventing or slowing down the progression of chronic kidney disease

-There are ways to stop CKD becoming any worse or to slow down any progression.
+There are ways to stop chronic kidney disease becoming any worse or to slow down any progression.
 You should have checks every now and then by your GP or practice nurse to monitor your kidney function - the eGFR test.
 They will also give you treatment and advice on how to prevent or slow down the progression of CKD.
 This usually includes:

 - Blood pressure control.
-The most important treatment to prevent or delay the progression of CKD, whatever the underlying cause, is to keep your blood pressure well controlled.
+The most important treatment to prevent or delay the progression of chronic kidney disease, whatever the underlying cause, is to keep your blood pressure well controlled.
 Most people with CKD will require medication to control their blood pressure.
-Your doctor will give you a target blood pressure level to aim for.
-This is usually below 130/80 mm Hg, and even lower in some circumstances.
+Depending on the amount of albumin in your urine, your doctor may recommend a target blood pressure level to aim for of below 140/90 mm Hg or 130/80 mm Hg, and even lower in some circumstances.
+For children and young people with CKD and high levels of albumin in the urine, blood pressure should be kept less than average for their height.

 - Review of your medication.
 Certain medicines can affect the kidneys as a side-effect which can make CKD worse.
 For example, if you have CKD you should not take anti-inflammatory medicines unless advised to by a doctor.
 You may also need to adjust the dose of certain medicines that you may take if your CKD gets worse.